 “I’m part of Irish history.
 So stick that in your pipe and smoke it," he added.

-In the episode, which airs Monday July 23rd on BBC, Boy George visited his ancestor's graves and toured Dublin's Mountjoy Prison, where Bryan was hanged.
+In the episode, Boy George visited his ancestor's graves and toured Dublin's Mountjoy Prison, where Bryan was hanged.

 The hit singer also found out that Bryan's wife was pregnant when her husband was sentenced to death.
 Days before Bryan was hanged, the baby tragically died.